johnpmayer/elm-webgl/README.md

 ### Meshes

 A mesh is all about triangles.
-By placing small triangles side-by-side, you can build up larger 3D shapes!
-Each corner of these triangles is called a *vertex*.
+By placing small triangles side-by-side, you can build up larger 3D shapes.
+We define each triangle by associating a bunch of attributes&mdash;like position and color&mdash;with each corner of the triangle.
-Each vertex contains information about things like position and color.
-These pieces of information are called *attributes*.
-That means we can set the position and color (attributes) of individual corners (vertices) of a whole bunch of triangles.
-Together this makes up a mesh!

 We create and update our meshes on the CPU, so working with a model does not get any direct benefits from the GPU.
 Meshes are sent from the CPU to the GPU to be